melexis/sphinx-coverity-extension/README.rst

 `classification`.
 Secondly, you have two optoins.
 Either you specify a list of attribue values, comma-separated or even plus-sign-separated for a merge into the same slice or else you define the minimum number of defects with the same attribute value that needs to be reached for them to be grouped together into a slice.
 All other defects get labeled as Other.
-For example, to visualize the most prevalent MISRA rules with a grouping threshhold of 50 items, you should use the following code snippet:
+For example, to visualize the most prevalent MISRA violations with a grouping threshhold of 50 items, you should use the following code snippet:

 .. code-block:: python

-    .. coverity-list:: Chart of most prevalent MISRA rules
+    .. coverity-list:: Chart of the most prevalent MISRA violations
         :chart: checker:50
         :checker: MISRA